Create your AI that knows when to say "I don't know." Try it on your data →

 What is the practical difference between RAG and CRAG in real systems?

 RAG retrieves documents and passes them directly to the model.
 CRAG adds a retrieval evaluator that scores each document before generation and triggers fallback search when scores are low.
 The practical difference users miss: CRAG matters most when your knowledge base is messy.
 Mixed formats, stale content, inconsistent quality.
 Teams building what they call a ‘super brain’ that searches years of logs, manuals, and call recordings need source validation before generation because retrieval quality varies wildly across document types.
-Across enterprise deployments indexing 5,000-plus documents, retrieval failures cluster around three format types: scanned PDFs without OCR, legacy HTML exports with broken structure, and raw audio transcripts with speaker-overlap artifacts, exactly the heterogeneous corpora where CRAG outperforms standard RAG by 19 to 36 percent.
+In mixed enterprise knowledge bases, retrieval failures often cluster around scanned PDFs without OCR, legacy HTML exports with broken structure, and raw audio transcripts with speaker-overlap artifacts.
+Those are the heterogeneous corpora where CRAG-style retrieval evaluation is most useful.

 How much more accurate is CRAG compared to standard RAG?